How to Turn Images Into Videos With AI | Stratboost

 Product photo to video prompt

-Turn this product photo into a short premium product video.
+7 second realistic product video.
 Keep the product shape, label and materials consistent.
 Add a slow camera push-in, soft studio reflections and subtle background movement.
 Make it feel like a clean ecommerce launch ad.
+No warped text, no extra products, no distorted packaging.

 AI image to social video prompt